KhaledELKarazle97/NextJsGroqExample/README.md

 A small teaching example for a web development course.
 It shows two things:

-1. **A chatbot** — sends messages to a Groq language model and shows the reply.
+1. **A chatbot**: sends messages to a Groq language model and shows the reply.
-2. **OCR** — uploads an image and asks a Groq *vision* model to read the text in it (no separate OCR library needed — the language model does the reading).
+2. **OCR**: uploads an image and asks a Groq *vision* model to read the text in it (no separate OCR library needed, the language model does the reading).

 Both features are built the same way: a page in `app/` calls a route in `app/api/`, and that route is the only place the Groq API key is used.
 This